 Firstly, it is abundantly clear in Mr Wall’s October 2016 White Paper that his administration is not prepared to do anything like its part.
 (Is it hubris or mere buck-passing that prompts him to refer to himself and his ministers as “Saskatchewan”?)
 Mr Wall’s main responses to the crisis are (i) a CCS for enhanced oil recovery programme which merely shifts emissions on to someone else’s carbon budget sheet, (ii) the distant future prospect of small modular nuclear reactors, (iii) an attempt to fudge Saskatchewan’s own emissions figures with creative carbon accounting, and (iv) diverting attention to emerging economies in Asia.
-Even his own very limited 2010 Management and Reduction of Greenhouse Gases Act cannot be implemented because, over six years later, it has not yet been proclaimed.
+Even his own very limited 2010 Management and Reduction of Greenhouse Gases Act cannot be implemented because, seven years later, it has not yet been proclaimed.
 The only truly positive step which he is taking – and for which the credit should probably mostly go to SaskPower engineers rather than politicians – is the commitment to expand renewable power capacity.
 Yet even there, the plan is predicated on expanding total capacity rather than replacing existing fossil capacity with renewables – the 40% emissions savings which SaskPower quotes are dependent on either shifting from coal to gas or fitting coal-fired units with CCS.

 Secondly, if we cannot foresee a future in which the world is dependent on fossil fuels then we will not plan to achieve it.
 Such a future needs to be achieved – in order to satisfy the Paris 2°C cap, emissions from energy production worldwide need to reach zero around mid-century.
 For the more ambitions 1.5°C, we need to be fossil-free substantially sooner.